 About Deborah Ross

-Deborah Ross received her B.A. in theology, religious studies, and English from St. Mary's University, Twickenham, London, and her M.Th. in Pastoral Theology and Ph.D. in Theology from Heythrop College, the Jesuit College of the University of London.
-Her Ph.D. focused upon the spiritual transformation of adults who had participated in the Rite of Christian Initiation of Adults (RCIA) faith-formation process.
+Deborah Ross received her B.A. in Theology and Religious Studies with English from St. Mary's University, London, and her M.Th. in Pastoral Theology and Ph.D. in Theology from Heythrop College, the former Jesuit College of the University of London.
+Her Ph.D. focused on the Rite of Christian Initiation of Adults (RCIA) faith-formation process.
 Deborah’s S.T.L degree, with a concentration in Pastoral and Liturgical Theology, is from the Jesuit School of Theology of Santa Clara University.

 Courses Recently Offered